Understanding the Australian Cladding Crisis- Sydney Contracting Engineers

 Enhanced Regulatory Oversight

 Central to addressing the cladding crisis is the need for enhanced regulatory oversight and enforcement of building standards.
-Regulatory bodies must collaborate with industry stakeholders to develop and implement robust guidelines for cladding materials, construction practices, and building inspections.
+Regulatory bodies should collaborate with industry stakeholders to develop and implement robust guidelines for cladding materials, construction practices, and building inspections.
 This includes stringent requirements for the use of non-combustible cladding materials and regular audits to ensure compliance with safety standards.

 Sydney Contracting Engineer at SCE Corp (4)